pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

 #### Overrides use case

-As a platform engineer, I want all built images to be accessible only via my organizations QA registry.
+As a platform engineer, I want all built images to be accessible only through my organizations QA registry.

 1. Generate the Supply chain by supplying the `--allow-overrides` flag: